top of page

 • Rehab Specialties: MDT for low back pain, Hands-On Manual therapy, LSVT/BIG

-I have a passion for helping people achieve their goals by tailoring treatments for each individual.
-I have a range of experience in outpatient with a focus on manual therapy and therapeutic exercise to reach these goals.
-I have completed training in MDT with the McKenzie institute for low back pain, Fascial Distortion Model, LSVT/Big for Parkinson’s and variety of orthopedic treatments including joint manipulation.
+John has a passion for helping people achieve their goals by tailoring treatments for each individual.
+He has a range of experience in outpatient with a focus on manual therapy and therapeutic exercise to reach these goals.
+John completed training in MDT with the McKenzie institute for low back pain, Fascial Distortion Model, LSVT/Big for Parkinson’s and variety of orthopedic treatments including joint manipulation.

-I enjoy all that Colorado has to offer with its beautiful scenery with hiking, bouldering, camping, paddleboarding, and playing a variety of sports from golf, basketball, ultimate frisbee, and disc golf
+John enjoys all that Colorado has to offer with its beautiful scenery with hiking, bouldering, camping, paddleboarding, and playing a variety of sports from golf, basketball, ultimate frisbee, and disc golf.

 molly crispin, mspt